VinceBmmrt/VinceBmmrt/README.md

 ## 🌱 What I Do

-- Currently diving deeper into advanced Java patterns with Springboot 3 and exploring IA implantation.
+- Currently diving deeper into advanced agentic AI implantation.
 - Always eager to stay updated with the latest developments in web technologies.

 Explore some projects to get a feel for my skills:
 - [Career Digital Twin Alter Ego](https://huggingface.co/spaces/vincentBmmrt/career_conversation): An AI-powered conversational agent built with Gemini, OpenAI SDK, Gradio, and Python.
   Designed as a digital alter ego to introduce myself to future employers and sends 📱 Pushover notifications when a user shares contact info or asks unknown questions.

-- [E-Shop project in React](https://cerulean-melba-c14f75.netlify.app/): A complete e-commerce application built with React, TypeScript, Firebase, Redux, and Stripe.
+- [FullStack E-Shop project in React](https://cerulean-melba-c14f75.netlify.app/): A complete e-commerce application built with React, TypeScript, Firebase, Redux, and Stripe.
   Includes full authentication via OAuth, product browsing, cart management, and secure payment processing — all tested with Jest.

+- [4 Agents-AI-Engineering-Team](https://github.com/VinceBmmrt/4-Agents-Engineering-Team) 🤖👨‍💻🧪: A collaborative AI-driven software engineering team powered by CrewAI, where four specialized agents — tech lead 🧠, backend dev 🔧, frontend dev 🎨, and QA engineer ✅ — work together to design, build, test, and demo a complete Python project.
+Fully modular and configurable 🛠️, each agent uses a tailored language model to optimize its task.
+Includes a Gradio demo interface 💻 and automated unit testing 🔁 for structured, high-quality development. [demo here](https://drive.google.com/file/d/17ePDdkq0TVcTeYgG-axHndiNdVlBoeM5/view)

 - [AI Deep Research](https://github.com/VinceBmmrt/AI-DeepResearch-App):  A multi-agent research application powered by OpenAI's API and Gradio.
   It performs parallel searches (customizable in the code), synthesizes the results into a well-structured markdown report, and sends it via email using Resend.